Melimet/FullTypeStack/README.md

-# FullTypeStack
+# FullTypeStack 😎

-University of Helsinki Full Stack web development course made with typescript as a bonus challenge
+University of Helsinki Full Stack web development course completed in it's entirety with Typescript as a bonus challenge.

 https://fullstackopen.com/